Tooth Extraction Can Help You Maintain a Healthier Smile

 A tooth extraction may be necessary if a tooth is severely damaged or decayed beyond repair.
 This is often a side effect of advanced periodontal disease or when a tooth has experienced severe damage that root canal therapy cannot treat.
 A tooth extraction may also be recommended if you are planning to receive a full arch denture.
 Drs.
 Khaled Eldin and Mouner Amer can also safely remove wisdom teeth through a simple or surgical extraction.
-During your consultation at New Jersey Dental Centers in Old Bridge, NJ, your doctor will perform a thorough evaluation to determine the best course of treatment for your needs.
+During your consultation at New Jersey Dental Centers in any of our NJ locations,your doctor will perform a thorough evaluation to determine the best course of treatment for your needs.

 When possible, our doctors will always try to save your natural tooth with a proven restorative or general procedure, such as a dental filling, dental crown, or root canal therapy.
 However, in cases where the tooth is beyond repair or has not responded well to treatment, an extraction may be necessary to ensure your continued oral health.
 Leaving a damaged or severely decayed tooth in place can create further harm to your gums and nearby teeth.
 Once your tooth is removed, our doctors can insert a dental implant and attach a customized implant-supported restoration.
 Depending on the severity of your tooth loss, we provide dental crowns, dental bridges, and dentures that can all be supported by implants.